Varunmanoj/Varun-Manoj-Kumar-Portfolio-Website-/README.md

 -	**Custom Domain**: Hosted on a personalized domain varunmanojkumar.in for a professional touch.
 -	**Cloudflare R2 Storage:** Used for hosting and delivering website files.
 -	**Analytics Integration**: Tracks site performance in the real world using Google Analytics and Cloudflare Analytics.
+-	**Able Player** : Used a Fully Accessible HTML5 Media Player for  providing audio versions of the articles published on the site.
 ## Technologies Used
 -	**Bootstrap Studio**: For GUI-based web design.
 -	**HTML & CSS**: Core structure and styling.